felixsidzed/tea-docs/_sources/standard_library_reference.rst

 	.. tip::

-		It is recommended to free the result string using `mem::free`
+		It is important to free the result using `mem::free`

 		.. dropdown:: Why?